389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

     --event EVENT

-        BASIC, AUTH, AUTHZ, INJECT, ALL (default is ALL)
+        BASIC, AUTH, AUTHZ, TCP, ALL (default is ALL)

     --age NUM_OF_DAYS  ***